 Let's first look at renting.
 The rental market in NYC has shown resilience, with prices stabilizing in some neighborhoods while continuing to rise in others.
 For instance, areas like Astoria and Bushwick have seen rent increase due to high demand, while parts of the Upper West Side have leveled off.

 One significant advantage of renting is flexibility.
-If you’re not planning to stay in NYC long-term or if your career requires frequent moves, renting allows you to adapt without the burden of selling a property.
-However, this flexibility comes at a cost, as rental prices continue to rise, especially in desirable neighborhoods.
+If you're not planning to stay in NYC long-term or if your career requires frequent moves, renting allows you to adapt without the burden of selling a property.
+However, this flexibility comes at a cost, as rental prices continue to rise, especially in popular neighborhoods.

-Additionally, renting means you’re not building equity.
+Renting also means you're not building equity.
 Every month, your rent check goes to your landlord, and you have nothing to show for it in terms of ownership.

 2. The Cost of Buying in NYC